jkriege2/JKQtPlotter/test/jkqtplotter_simpletest_imageplot_opencv/README.md

 # JKQtPlotter

 ## Simple math image plot, showin a 1-channel OpenCV cv::Mat
 This project (see `./test/jkqtplotter_simpletest_imageplot_opencv/`) simply creates a JKQtPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
-The image is stored as a simple C-array in row-major ordering and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
-This very simple interface can also be used to interface with many common image processing libraries, like CImg or OpenCV.
+The image is generated as an OpenCV cv::Mat image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
+To copy the data a special OpenCV Interface function `JKQTPdatastore::copyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.

+The function `JKQTPdatastore::copyCvMatToColumn()` is only available, when the preprocessore macro `JKQTPLOTTER_OPENCV_INTERFACE` is defined when compiling the JKQtPlotter library.

-The soruce code of the main application is (see `./test/jkqtplotter_simpletest_imageplot_opencv/jkqtplotter_simpletest_imageplot_opencv.cpp`):
+The source code of the main application is (see `./test/jkqtplotter_simpletest_imageplot_opencv/jkqtplotter_simpletest_imageplot_opencv.cpp`):
 ```c++
 #include <QApplication>
 #include <cmath>